 It is advised to add labor costs while estimating home repair jobs.
 It does not matter if you are the only one who is doing the job.
 If you have an employee working for you, you must add the labor costs according to the hourly rate.

 You can use a labor cost calculator for calculating the employee rates of different employees, such as organizers, supervisors, or site managers.
 The factors like overtime billing rates or specialized labor should also be kept in mind for the final price estimate.

-Besides all this, many other factors also affect the final estimation, such as a worker’s compensation, benefits, bonuses, insurance, vehicles, and phone bills that may cost you.
+Besides all this, many other factors also affect the final estimation, such as worker’s compensation, benefits, bonuses, insurance, vehicles, and phone bills that may cost you.
 So all of these expenses should also be highlighted when you are estimating the home repair job.
-Labor costs along with the extra costs that you are paying to support your employees should be calculated too.
+Labor costs and the extra costs you are paying to support your employees should be calculated too.

 4. Accommodate Specialty Costs